Levels of Minnesota Assault Charges

 Fourth Degree Assault is essentially the same as Fifth Degree Assault, but the alleged crime must have been perpetrated against either a public servant or someone the assaulter has a personal bias against.
 This charge is a gross misdemeanor and its punishments include a maximum of one year in prison and a $3,000 fine.

 Second Degree Assault involves the use of a dangerous weapon, which makes it a very serious accusation.
 A dangerous weapon could include a gun, a knife, another sharp object, a vehicle…anything that can cause significant damage to a person.
 You could face 20 years in prison if you are convicted of Second Degree Assault, in addition to a hefty $10,000 fine.

 First Degree Assault

 This is the highest level of assault.
 It is a felony and carries a possible 30 year prison sentence and/or a $30,000 fine.
 To be charged with First Degree Assault, an individual must have caused “great bodily harm” during the assault or used deadly force against a police or correctional officer.

-Minneapolis & St. Paul, MN Assault Defense Attorneys
+Minnesota Assault Defense Attorneys

 Whatever level of assault you have been charged with, you need an aggressive and knowledgeable Minneapolis Criminal Defense Lawyers and St.Paul Criminal Defense Lawyers attorney on your side to help you navigate your case.
 The firm of Sieben Edmunds Miller can help.
 Our team has experience Domestic Assault Lawyers defending against a variety of assault charges, and we have obtained numerous positive outcomes for our clients.
 Call us at (651) 994-6744.